neondaygame/neondaygame.github.io/philosophy.markdown

 ## Game Daily

 Physically interact with at least one new beautiful woman every day.
 Consistency is much more powerful than volume.
+Daily interactions also create a feeling of abundance.

 Focus on the physical face-to-face interaction, which is 90% of the game.
 Everything else is 10%.